PCJones/MediathekArr/README.md

 Thanks to https://github.com/mediathekview/mediathekviewweb for the API

-## 2024-11-02:
-Radarr is currently broken and can't be added.
-Will be fixed asap.

 ## Install using Docker
 1. Configure [docker-compose.yml](https://github.com/PCJones/MediathekArr/blob/main/docker-compose.yml)
 2. In Sonarr/Radarr go to Settings>Download Clients